retaildevcrews/helium-csharp/README.md

 # run in the background
 # $He_Name is set to the name of your key vault
-# this will use CLI cached credentials
+# this will use Azure CLI cached credentials
 dotnet run -- --kvname $He_Name --authtype CLI &

 # test the application